Overleaf Compile Timeout Fix: Researcher Triage Guide

 TypeTeX Free

-TypeTeX supports both Typst (recommended—compiles in milliseconds) and LaTeX (for compatibility).
+TypeTeX supports both Typst (recommended for fast preview loops) and LaTeX (for compatibility).
 Import your Overleaf projects directly.

 Try TypeTeX FreeFrequently Asked Questions